Big Rigs

 I think about Australian poet A D Hope’s poem The Brides, where he draws a comparison between new brides and new cars.

-“A miracle of design, the full set of gadgets, knobs that answer to the touch, a honey of a clutch, a place for his cigarette.”
+“A miracle of design, the full set of gadgets, knobs that answer to the touch, a honey of a clutch, a place for his cigarette.” all very evocative and suggestive.

-The leviathans of the road growl into the parking bay, their diesel exhaust a whales spout.
+The leviathans of the road growl into the parking bay, their diesel exhaust a whale’s spout.
 The OVERSIZE people order the Big Breakfast, shimmering in reflective clothing.

 Us cyclists stand out at the truck stop, captive to the random questions of passing nomads.